charlizzz/invoice-manager/README.md

   - [gin](https://github.com/gin-gonic/gin) : one of the best framework for my needs in this project and i am familiar with.
 It is using 'httprouter' as router.

   - [viper](https://github.com/spf13/viper) : to handle the env config easily.

+  - [wait-for](https://github.com/eficode/wait-for) : script used in docker compose to wait for the db to be listening, and then run the migrations and start the server properly